SoFi Personal Loans: 2018 Comprehensive Review

 Who is a SoFi personal loan good for?

 - Anyone with good to excellent credit.
-SoFi borrowers have an average credit score of 730, although credit scores range from 680 to 850, according to the company.
+SoFi borrowers have an average credit score of 730.
 Check your credit score for free before you apply.

 - Someone who has a short credit history.
-SoFi has no minimum requirement for how long you’ve used credit, but rather looks at how responsible you’ve been at paying bills.
+SoFi is more interested in how responsible you’ve been at paying bills.

 - Someone who doesn’t mind an entirely online experience.
-The entire process takes place virtually — from applying for a loan to receiving approval to having the money deposited in your bank account if you are funded.
+The entire process takes place virtually — from applying for a loan to receiving approval.

 Who should not accept a loan